Topological phases of coupled Su-Schrieffer-Heeger wires: Abstract

 \section{Abstract}

-The phase diagrams of arbitrary number $N_{\text{w}}$ of diagonally and perpendicularly coupled Su-Schrieffer-Heeger wires have been identified.
-The diagonally coupled wires have rich topological phase diagrams exhibiting insulating phases with winding numbers $0\leq w \leq N_{\text{w}}$ and topological critical lines restricted by the reflection mirror symmetry.
-They exhibit completely flat bands at specific values of model parameters indicated by lines in the phase diagrams.
-Even number of perpendicularly coupled wires exhibit either gapless or trivial topological phases.
-Odd number of perpendicularly coupled wires additionally exhibit nontrivial topological phases with winding number $w=1$.
-Due to the mirror reflection symmetry, their gapless regions can be topologically nontrivial.
-They reveal coherent confined correlations in the odd indexed wires with strong wire-wire coupling away from the gapless regions.
+The phase diagrams of an arbitrary number $N_{\text{w}}$ of diagonally and perpendicularly coupled Su-Schrieffer-Heeger wires are identified.
+The diagonally coupled wires exhibit rich topological phase diagrams with insulating phases characterized by winding numbers $0\leq w \leq N_{\text{w}}$ and topological critical lines constrained by mirror reflection symmetry.
+They also exhibit completely flat bands at specific values of the model parameters, indicated by lines in the phase diagrams.
+An even number of perpendicularly coupled wires exhibits either gapless or topologically trivial phases.
+An odd number of perpendicularly coupled wires additionally exhibits nontrivial topological phases with winding number $w=1$.
+Due to mirror reflection symmetry, their gapless regions can be topologically nontrivial.
+They also reveal confined coherent correlations in the odd-indexed wires at strong inter-wire coupling away from the gapless regions.